73 Fun and Creative DIY Father's Day Gifts for 2026

 16. Paper Plate Prize Ribbon

-Instead of a magnet or mug or shirt that lets your Dad know that he’s #1, make him a crafty big blue ribbon.
+Instead of another magnet or mug or shirt that lets your Dad know that he’s #1, make him a crafty big blue ribbon.
 It’s an easy and cute last-minute DIY Father’s Day gift idea for young kiddos to make.
 You’ll need some paint, craft paper and optional glitter.

 17. Homemade Jam

 Make his morning a little sweeter with a few jars of homemade jam.
 This delicious last-minute DIY Father’s Day gift can be made with whatever fruits you or your Dad like best.
+It's a fun little DIY home project for food enthusiasts.

 18. Personalized Grilling Tools